google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/an_introduction_to_syllabics_typography/content.md

 ## Word space

-In order for Syllabics word images to be legible and easily read in text settings of any kind, the word space character must be much wider in comparison to the conventional Latin word space. **1**
+In order for Syllabics word images to be legible and easily read in text settings of any kind, the word space character must be much wider in comparison to the conventional Latin word space.<a id="back-1" href="#1"><sup>1</sup></a>

 This wider word space is required primarily due to the very wide stance of the Syllabics system, exacerbated by the frequency of large, open counter spaces that result in pockets of whitespace throughout paragraphs of text.
 The space glyph in the Syllabics text must be roughly as wide as the width of the largest counterspaces (commonly, characters such as ᐃᐊᑎᑕ), allowing for word images to be clearly distinguished from one another.